serraince/WildfireDetection/README.md

 **Features of GMM**

 1) Number of components -similar to clusters in K-Means.
-2) Expectation-Maximization Algorithm, where the Expectation step calculates the probability of a point belonging to a cluster and the Maximisation step updates the parameters of the Gaussians and the process (GEOL0069 Notebook, 2025).
+2) Expectation-Maximization Algorithm, where the Expectation step calculates the probability of a point belonging to a cluster and the Maximisation step updates the parameters of the Gaussians and the process (Tsamados and Chen, 2022).
-3) Cluster shapes - the shape and size of the clusters are determined by the covariance type of the Gaussians (GEOL0069 Notebook, 2025).
+3) Cluster shapes - the shape and size of the clusters are determined by the covariance type of the Gaussians (Tsamados and Chen, 2022).
 4) Repetition until the parameters converge.

 GMM is suitable for modelling complex shapes; hence, it was chosen for this project due to its ability to detect changes in natural land cover.
 Since natural land can be complex, the flexibility in GMM clustering is appropriate.

-In this code, a GMM was trained on stratified samples across the scene to cluster pixels into four dominant land cover classes: burnt area, forest, built-up area, and bare soil.
-The classification was carried out in a tile-based approach to manage large data efficiently.

 ## Analysis